 a mié ‘sti doloi

 che bersègia a povea gente?…

-(Who are you with, gentlemen, / who gain weight in doing nothing / do you see these pains / which afflict the poor people?)
+(Who are you with, gentlemen, / who get fat in doing nothing / do you see these pains / that afflict poor people?)

-In 1866 it was no small matter to express oneself with such harshness in public events.
-These are heavy observations on a city that – at the time – was changing its skin under the pressure of the construction of the Arsenale.
+In 1866 it was not a trivial matter to express oneself with such bright tones at public events.
+These are heavy critics of a city under pressure from the construction of the Arsenal.

-Batiston represents the spirit of the last authentic La Spezia local people, who no longer recognized their city and who quickly see their world die.
+The Batiston represents the spirit of the last authentic La Spezia citizen, who no longer recognizes his city and sees his world die rapidly.